DisCoTec/discotec.github.io/2019/registration.md

 You can register for attending the conference at TBA.

+Note: all registration fees below include 25% of VAT.

 | | Early - until May 15 | Regular - until May 31 | Late - after May 31 (*) |
 | - | -: | -: | -: |
 | **DisCoTec Conferences + ICE workshop** | 4.900 DKK | 5.500 DKK | 6.100 DKK |